Tyrrrz/Gress/Readme.md

 ### Pre-creating operations

+You can create multiple operations at once by calling the `CreateOperations(...)` method.
-Often you may need to pre-create multiple operations in cases where their number is known ahead of time and you want `ProgressManager` to account for them when calculating aggregated progress.
-You can do that by calling the `CreateOperations(...)` method:
+This can be useful if you have a set of operations that are executed in sequence and you want `ProgressManager` to properly account for them when calculating aggregated progress.

 ```c#
 var manager = new ProgressManager();